NYCFC wins MLS Cup, beating Portland Timbers in shootout

-PORTLAND.
-Ore.
-(AP) — Alex Callens converted his penalty and New York City FC won its first MLS Cup title in a shootout after a 1-1 draw with the Portland Timbers on Saturday.
+Johnson stopped a pair of Portland penalties and New York City FC won its first MLS Cup title in a shootout after a 1-1 draw with the Timbers on Saturday.
+Alex Callens converted on his attempt to clinch the shootout, 4-2.

+Afterward, a teammate filled the cup with champagne and handed it to Johnson, who took a drink.
+Johnson has been in MLS since 2010, first with the Chicago Fire.
+He joined the NYCFC in 2017.

+”What a ride so far, this journey was crazy this year.
+So many up so many downs,” Johnson said. ”We talked amongst ourselves before the game and just said it’s a massive opportunity to make it all worth it.
+And this is what we live for, these moments.
+To be to be the MVP of the finals, I mean it means the world, but it means so much more to lift the cup for this for this club.”

-Golden Boot winner Valentin `Taty’ Castellanos scored in the opening half and it appeared that NYCFC was on its way to the league championship in regulation, but Portland’s Felipe Mora scored in stoppage time.
+Golden Boot winner Valentin ”Taty” Castellanos scored in the opening half and it appeared that NYCFC was on its way to the league championship in regulation, but Portland’s Felipe Mora scored in stoppage time to give the Timbers hope.

-After the teams went scoreless in extra time, Callen’s penalty sealed NYCFC’s 4-2 shootout victory.
-Goalkeeper Sean Johnson saved attempts from Mora and Diego Valeri.
+Johnson NYCFC’s captain, stopped PKs from Mora and Diego Valeri in the shootout after the two teams went scoreless in extra time.

+”I just wanted to make sure that we stayed level, we’ve been in that position before.
+I told the guys that we have the experience, not to panic, not to get down on ourselves, because there’s more of an opportunity to go forward and win the game,” he said about guiding the team to the finish.

 NYCFC, which joined the league in 2015, had never advanced to the title game.